 Your child has bleeding from the ears

-Your otherwise healthy child has a fever as follows:
+Your otherwise healthy child has a fever (see Fever and children, below)

 Your child has had a seizure caused by the fever